NESCent/Tools-for-Evo-Hack/wiki/Information.md

 email your office mailing address so that we can send the formal letter of invitation.

-For all non-US citizens we will need to make a copy of your passport and I-94 and/or visa waiver during your visit.
+For all non-US citizens we will need to make a copy of your passport, I-94, visa waiver, and/or permanent resident card during your visit.
 You must meet with a NESCent staff member for photo-copying and completion of Duke University and NESCent International Guest forms.
 This includes citizens of other countries already in the US.
 We cannot process your expense reimbursements without this documentation.

 NSF/NESCent Travel Policy
 =========================